class calendar class menus our kitchen customer reviews general information cookbooks gift certificates aprons photos

 Sardinian Pasta with Sausage and Ricotta

 Malloreddus are a small, oblong, grooved Sardinian pasta reminiscent of gnocchi.
 They are made of semolina flour and water (at times a bit of saffron is added), and take longer than most dried pastas to cook; 15 to 20 minutes is the norm.
-If you can't find malloreddus (they are also called gnocchetti sardi, or Sardinian gnocchi, opt for fusilli instead.
-This is the recipe I developed for the Sardinian lunch menu at Trattoria Dopo Teatro, a vibrant restaurant in Manhattan's Theater District.
-To taste it at Trattoria as chef Roberto Lamorte prepares it, call 212-869-2849 or click here.
+If you can't find malloreddus (they are also called gnocchetti sardi), or Sardinian gnocchi, opt for cavatelli (pictured here) instead.

 • 1 pound malloreddus